-Prerequisites: ECON 101, MATH 111, or POLI 202, or CDIS 208, MATH 120, or MATH 121, or MATH 118, and MATH 119, or by permission.
+Prerequisites: ECON 101, MATH 111 or POLI 202, and MATH 121 (or MATH 118 and MATH 119) or by permission.

 400 Introduction to Econometrics.

 Application of descriptive and inferential statistics to the measurement and testing of various economic models.
 Diagnosis and correction of various problems with empirical research: specification errors, multicollinearity, heteroskedasticity, serial correlation, and simultaneity.
 Statistical software used to implement estimation techniques.